Sukanth-Original/3D_VLM_Captions/README.md

 - The **FLAG** in **MIT.env** ensures smooth transitions between phases.
 It ensures that **Phase1** completes before **Phase2** begins, and so on, by tracking when each phase finishes.

 ---

-Feel free to adjust this based on your specific needs or repository layout!